vtasca/wikipedia-pageviews/README.md

 - `views` - Number of pageviews (across all platforms).
 - `date` - Date of the pageviews.

+### Availability
+The dataset is also available on [Kaggle](https://www.kaggle.com/datasets/vladtasca/wikipedia-pageviews), together with related Jupyter notebooks.

 ## Related research
 Wikipedia content has been analyzed in various ways in academic research, for instance to summarize topics in an unsupervised manner[^1] or to predict voting behavior in elections[^2].
 [^1]: Ahn, B. G., Van Durme, B., & Callison-Burch, C. (2011, June).
 WikiTopics: What is popular on Wikipedia and why.
 In Proceedings of the workshop on automatic summarization for different genres, media, and languages (pp. 33-40).